 Samsung Galaxy Note 10+ full review

 As you now know, there's a plus size model of the Galaxy Note 10 so you need to choose which of Samsung's phones to get.
-We've been hands-on with the Note 10+ and here's our initial review.
+The Note 10+ is the one, as you would expect, has all the bells and whistles but is both big and expensive.
+Here's our full review.

-Previous models aside, the Note 10+ is the Galaxy device you go for if you want to go all out.
+Previous models aside, the Note 10+ is the Galaxy device you go for if you want as many features as possible.
 It's the big phone power user's dream with amped up specs compared to the regular Galaxy Note 10 including a few exclusive bits and pieces.
-Check our Note 10 vs Note 10+ review for a full comparison.

 Design & Build